p2panda/handbook/website/docs/01-writing-data/key-pairs.md

 ## Usage

 - p2panda clients create key pairs for their users
-  - p2panda includes functionality to create key pairs
+  - the p2panda library includes functionality to create key pairs
 - data recipients can identify the author of data from the public key and the signature on a [bamboo entry](/docs/writing-data/bamboo#entries)
   - the public key and signature are distributed alongside the data
 - data recipients can verify the integrity of data using the signature on bamboo entries